 #8 Multi Days Boat Trip to Coron

 This was the absolute highlight of our whole trip to the Philippines.
+If there is one of the best things to do in El Nido that you should not miss it is this amazing tour.
 We went with the provider El Nido Paradise* in a total of 3 days from Coron to El Nido (you can also go the other way around).
 No matter from where you start, you drive in 3 days along the beautiful island world of the Philippines and discover beaches, lagoons and deserted islands that you would otherwise never experience.

 On your trip you will spend two nights on the Linapacan archipelago in tents or simple huts directly on the beach.
 (Note that you will also need to apply for an S-PaSS for Linapacan)